 Prior to home-based learning, the children had myopia increases of 0.39 dioptres per year.
 During home-based learning, this increase jumped to 0.59 dioptres per year.
 A dioptre is a unit of measurement for lens power.
 The higher the number, the greater the refractive error.

-While it is still unclear which aspects of home-based learning were responsible – more time in front of a computer or a lack of outdoor activities – it is essential that parents understand that spectacles do not cure myopia.
+While it is still unclear which aspects of home-based learning were responsible – more time in front of a computer or a lack of outdoor activities – it is essential that parents understand that single vision spectacles do not cure myopia.

 4. How will myopia impact my child’s life as they grow older?